 The view from the roof was very good.
 In fact this was a very popular spot for fireworks viewing until it was torn down.

 If it were still around today, it would be the best, hands down:

 The screw works was also very popular with skateboarders, as some of them had set up ramps on one of the floors.

-Chene Park and Belle Isle:
+Chene Park, and Belle Isle:

 The screw works was demolished early in Kwame Kilpatrick's term as mayor.
 First the older brick buildings went, and then later the cement structure came down too:

-An aerial image I screen-captured, showing the entire works before it was gone:
+Here's an aerial image I screen-captured, showing the entire works before it was gone: